nnahmed2/kalderos-take-home/pokemon-app/README.md

 ### `npm start`

 To run the app use the above command.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+You may need to update the port number in setupProxy.js to the port the API is running on if it is different from 5282.

 ## More about the tech stack